globalsmile/Twitter-Sentiment-Analysis/README.md

 Data Cleaning for the dataset was done in power query as follows:

-- The `30DLTweets` table was split into dimension and fact tables respectively, hence called:
+- The `30DLTweets` table was split into a dimension and  2 fact tables respectively, hence called:
 1. `UserProfile`
 2. `TweetStats`
+3. `TweetProfile`

 - A custom column `UserID` was created in each of the tables using the M-formula `UserID = [User] & "_" & [Source]`
 - Unnecessary columns were removed in both tables
 - Each of the columns in the tables were validated to have the correct data type

-To ensure the accuracy of the dates in the `Date` column in the `TweetStats` table, a date table was created for referencing using the M-formula:
+To ensure the accuracy of the dates in the `Date` column of `TweetStats` and `TweetProfile` tables, a date table was created for referencing using the M-formula:

 `{Number.From(List.Min(TweetStats[Date]))..Number.From(List.Max(TweetStats[Date]))}`